ErikVeland/dotNETQuiz/README.md

 ## System Architecture

 The application follows a full-stack architecture with a Next.js frontend and ASP.NET Core Web API backend, communicating via a GraphQL API.

+> **Architectural Note**: We've also implemented a completely separate module-based architecture where each technology is implemented using its own stack.
+This is purely for educational purposes - a real application would use a more sensible unified approach!

 ```mermaid
 graph TB